colemanmoore/spelling-bee/README.md

 ## Dictionary

-All possible words in `dictionary.json` Lots of work to be done.
+All possible words in `dictionary_long.txt` Lots of work to be done.
 Please make a pull request.